-“You want people to come to a restaurant and feel good,” Ibby Moubadder, owner of Nour, Henrietta, Cuckoo Callay and, opening today, new Paramatta diner Lilymu, tells Broadsheet.
+“You want people to come to a restaurant and feel good,” Ibby Moubadder, owner of Nour, Henrietta, Cuckoo Callay and new Paramatta diner Lilymu, tells Broadsheet.
 “It’s the dishes that stick in their heart, but it’s how it made them feel that makes them come back.”

 Moubadder has created Lilymu in the hopes that people will make return visits.
 When he was approached by the Walker Corporation – the developer behind a new $3.2 billion project that’s transforming Sydney’s second CBD – they wanted him to open a version of his Surry Hills Middle-Eastern diner Nour.
 But Moubadder didn’t think the concept would lend itself to the area.